How Old Should A Tree Be Before Pruning and Other Tree Trimming and Pruning Questions

 How Old Should a Tree be Before Pruning?

-Early pruning is one of the most important aspects of tree care.
+Early and proper pruning is one of the most important aspects of tree care.
+Pruning young trees by removing broken or damaged branches helps prevent future issues.
 That said, over-pruning is just as bad as under-pruning.
-Young trees will require only minimal pruning in their first two years, although professional tree care service can certainly assist with assuring the tree matures properly.
-However, if you have newly planted or transplanted a tree, limit pruning to only the removal of dead or broken branches.
+Young trees will require minimal pruning in their first two years, and a professional tree care service can ensure the tree matures appropriately.
+However, if you have newly planted or transplanted a tree, limit pruning to only removing dead or broken branches.
 Full pruning, shaping, and trimming should wait until the second or third year when the tree has fully recovered from the stress of being moved.

 What Are Water Sprouts and What Causes Them?